AsherHensley/Yule-Simon-Research/README.md

 # Yule-Simon
 MCMC Sampler for latent mean/volatility inference from financial time series data

-See EXAMPLE.m to get started
+See applications/0_quick_start to get started

-See YuleSimon.pdf for background
+See docs/YuleSimon.pdf for background